asemati/FTProfilometry/README.md

 ## Resolution

-Two factors control resolution independently. `resizeFactor` (default `0.1`) rescales the raw images before they are demodulated and so governs the cost of the computation, while `resizeFactorDisplay` (default `0.5`) rescales the unwrapped phase before it is stored and so governs the size of everything that comes out of a run: the surface and phase stacks and the coordinate meshes.
+Two factors control resolution independently. `resizeFactor` (default `1`) rescales the raw images before they are demodulated and so governs the cost of the computation, while `resizeFactorDisplay` (default `0.5`) rescales the unwrapped phase before it is stored and so governs the size of everything that comes out of a run: the surface and phase stacks and the coordinate meshes.
 A 1000×600 computational domain therefore produces 500×300 output arrays at the default setting.
-Run `setResizeFactor(1)` to keep the full grid.
+Set `resizeFactorDisplay = 1` to keep the full grid.

 ## Calibration